grid-line

 According to Reuters, the prevalence of aspirational, luxury-focused posts on RedNote has made it fertile ground for social commerce, where users make purchases directly from the app.

-(That’s also been a significant trend on TikTok, where over $1 billion of monthly revenue could be wiped out by a US ban.)
+(That’s also been a significant trend on TikTok, where over $1 billion of monthly revenue could have been wiped out by a US ban.)

-“TikTok Shop” searches are up by 79% in the last 2 years.
+“TikTok Shop” searches are up 99X+ in the last 5 years.

-Hangzhou Onechance Tech Corp, a Chinese e-commerce services provider, has seen its stock soar amid the surge in popularity of RedNote in the US.
+Hangzhou Onechance Tech Corp, a Chinese e-commerce services provider, saw its stock soar amid the surge in popularity of RedNote in the US.

 There is more than a hint of irony in the fact that the TikTok ban is pushing users toward RedNote.
 The US sought the ban in the first place over fears about Chinese involvement.